Weishuo93/NN_Pred/README.md

-# NN_Pred -- An interfacting library to deploy neural network models in CFD codes easily
+# NN_Pred -- An interfacing library to deploy NN models in CFD codes

 This library aims at running tensorflow models in C++ and Fortran program.
 The library is mainly designed for deploying neural networks in CFD softwares, the extensions in **OpenFOAM** and **CFL3D** might reduce the burden in